THE-Adi-005/EvoPat/README.md

 ## 📌 Overview

-**EvoPat** is an end-to-end **Retrieval-Augmented Generation (RAG)** pipeline designed to automatically analyze and summarize patent documents.
+**MiniPat LLM** is an end-to-end **Retrieval-Augmented Generation (RAG)** pipeline designed to automatically analyze and summarize patent documents.
 It extracts text from patent PDFs using OCR, builds a semantic vector index, retrieves the most relevant passages, and generates structured patent summaries using a large language model — then evaluates the output quality against gold-standard references.

 ### ✨ Key Features